Mikhinja/Mikhinja.github.io/README.md

 And to top it all off, you will find a community of students that are or have gone through the same experience as you, albe to provide feedback and guidance with whatever you are struggling.

 # Customer segment/s
+Primarily students, either bachelor, masters or even doctorates.

+Also universities that want a better representation and a great community for their students.

 # Competition
+TBA

 # Your advantage over the competition
+TBD

 # Key metrics
+TBD

 # Cost structure
+TBD

 # Revenue streams
+TBD